A professional skateboarder can call himself a professional because he has sponsorship deals with some skateboarding related companies.

 Dollin came to prominence in the early 2000's, with video parts in the videos Baker Bootleg, Baker 2g and Baker 3.
 All these video were unsurprisingly produced by his board sponsor Baker.

-Dollin also had major parts in Chicagof from clothing brand Volcom and Sight Unseen, a video published by Transworld Skateboarding, a now-defunct magazine.
+Dollin also had major parts in Chicagof from clothing brand Volcom and Sight Unseen, a video published by the now-defunt magazine Transworld Skateboarding.

 With these parts Dollin became known for being somewhat of a powerhouse who knew no fear and could jump down the biggest gaps without flinching.
 At the same time, he cultivated somewhat of a rock'n'roll image, with alcohol use featuring prominently in this.